• Skip to main content

 In mice with medically induced type 1 diabetes, it has proven to work within 24 hours, maintaining “insulin independence” for at least 90 days.

-It’s described as being a Trojan-horse-like because the pancreatic cells are ushered in along with a protein the body already makes (collagen) for building muscle, bone, skin, and blood vessels.
+It’s described as being Trojan-horse-like because the pancreatic cells are ushered in along with a protein the body already makes (collagen) for building muscle, bone, skin, and blood vessels.

 The next step is a pilot clinical study on dogs that have naturally occurring type 1 diabetes.